Mabel Lucie Attwell

 Mabel Lucie Attwell (4 June 1879 - 5 November 1964) was a British illustrator and comics artist.
-She was known for her cute, nostalgic drawings of children.
+She was known for her drawings of children.
 Her drawings are featured on many postcards, advertisements, posters, books and figurines.

 Biography

 Attwell was born in Mile End, London, 4 June 1879, the sixth child of butcher Augustus Attwell and his wife Emily Ann.
 She was educated privately and at the Coopers' Company School and at the Regent Street Art School.
 She studied at Heatherley's and Saint Martin's School of Art, but left to develop her own interest in imaginary subjects, disliking the emphasis on still-life drawing and classical subjects.

 After she sold work to the Tatler and Bystander, she was taken on by the agents Francis and Mills, leading to a long and consistently successful career.
 In 1908, she married painter and illustrator Harold Cecil Earnshaw (d.
 1937) with whom she had a daughter, Marjorie, and two sons.
 She died at her home in Fowey, Cornwall, on 5 November 1964, after which her business was carried on by her daughter, Marjorie.